 In the early days, referees were reluctant to award back points for a wrestler who reversed with a Granby Roll.
 It did not seem right that someone on top had his back to his opponent’s chest.
 But after a while, when the Rules Committee became convinced that the one who executed the roll had solid control, the points soon racked up.
 My college teammate at Yale, Jim Bennett, executed a Granby Roll in the finals of the NCAA’s in 1975.
 He won the match handily.

 We all had our spiral note books to write down the moves in those days, but with sweaty hands and language hurdles, we found it difficult to capture a move or a technique with words on paper.
-Today the rampant use of tapes and videos make it much easier to explain what the wrestlers are doing; the technology has brought the sport up to speed.
-Keith Lowrance has been as active as anyone in promoting the Granby Techniques on video, which are excellent: http://granbysystemwrestlingvideos.com/keiths-bio/
+Today the rampant use of recordings and videos makes it much easier to explain what the wrestlers are doing; the technology has brought the sport up to speed.
+Keith Lowrance, another one of our regular clinicians, has been as active as anyone in promoting the Granby Techniques on video, which are excellent: http://granbysystemwrestlingvideos.com/keiths-bio/

 Billy Martin, Sr.

-Martin was born in South Creek, North Carolina in 1918.
-His mother was a dress maker and seamstress.
+Billy Martin, Sr. was born in South Creek, North Carolina in 1918.
+His mother was a dressmaker and seamstress.
 His father ran a saw mill near the mouth of the Pamlico Sound.
-His father died when Billy was 10 and his family moved to Norfolk, Virginia, and settled in wth a relative in Park Place.
+His father died when Billy was 10 and his family moved to Norfolk, Virginia, and settled in with a relative in Park Place.

-Martin began teaching at Granby in 1948.
-He farmed to supplement his meager teaching income, $1,200 a year to start, buying 120 acres in the heart of Kempsville.
+Martin began teaching at Granby High School in 1948.
+He farmed to supplement his meager teaching income, $1,200 a year to start, buying 120 acres in the heart of Kempsville, VA.
 Farming, family and wrestling became the pillars of Martin’s life.
-He and his wife, Mary Lou, raised seven children on their farm, including four sons who became wrestling champions.
+He and his wife, Mary Lou, raised seven children on their farm, including four sons, all of whom became wrestling champions.
 Martin’s farm became one of the nation’s top wrestling laboratories, with state and national championships, even Olympians, coming from far and wide to grapple on sawdust in the woods.
 Many of his best wrestlers came from Ocean View, working-class boys who never dreamed of attending college until Martin planted the seed.
-Many earned scholarships to college.
+And many earned scholarships to college.

 “That was really his legacy,” said his son, Wayne.
-“He loved helping people.”
+“Dad loved helping people.”

 As a coach, he was known for his gentle demeanor (he rarely raised his voice) and for his absent-mindedness.
 He left his overcoat at gyms so often that Mary Lou sewed his name in the lining.
-More than once, he left his sons at practice.
+More than once, he left his sons at practice, and had to return to pick them up for supper.
 “When it came to wrestling, he didn’t miss a beat,” Wayne Martin said.

 Martin was considered a master at getting the most out of his wrestlers, knowing just the right things to say to build their confidence.
 He traveled all over to pick up techniques, and he taped and studied wrestling matches before it was fashionable.

 He retired from active coaching after the 1970 season (with a dual meet record of 259 – 9), and devoted more time to his thriving strawberry farm, pioneering the “pick your own” concept locally.
-In 1976, after turning down developers’ offers for years, he sold the land he had purchased in 1946 for $8,000 for $1.2 million.
-It became the Salem Woods Development.
+In 1976, after turning down developers’ offers for years, he sold the land he had paid $8,000 for in 1946, and was rewarded with a sale price of $1.2 million.
+The Martin farm became the Salem Woods Development.